shhqiao/NEGCDTI/README.md

 4. `protein_k_gram.py` lets the protein sequences be divided into words according to the k-gram method.
 5. `cluster.py` stores the neighborhood-enhanced graph contrastive learning algorithm.
 6. `main.py` trains NEGCDTI model.

+##### Training

+If you use the data we provide, you can run main.py directly.

+For a new dataset, you need to prepare the following files:
+1. drugs.xlsx: This file stores the SMILES string information of the drugs.
+2. targets.xlsx: This file stores the Fasta sequence information of the targets.
+3. dti_mat.xlsx: This file stores the interaction information between drugs and targets.
+4. drug_affinity_mat.txt and target_affinity_mat.txt: These files should be generated using the method described in our paper.
+They store the similarity information of drugs and targets, respectively.
+Next, you need to run the following scripts:
+1. Run smile_to_features.py to extract chemical textual features from the drug SMILES sequences.
+2. Run smiles_k_gram.py to obtain the drug representations.
+3. Run protein_k_gram.py to obtain the target representations.
+4. Run main.py to train the NEGCDTI model.